RyanOM/syncfusion_scrape/README.md

 Scraping syncfusion for ebooks: [https://www.syncfusion.com/resources/techportal/ebooks](https://www.syncfusion.com/resources/techportal/ebooks)

-[https://www.syncfusion.com](https://www.syncfusion.com) is a cool site that offers a nice quantity of ebooks to download on a variety of subjects.
+[https://www.syncfusion.com](https://www.syncfusion.com) is a cool company that offers a nice quantity of ebooks to download on a variety of subjects.
 Unfortunately downloading each ebook can be quite a painful and repetitive task as you have to fill in a form every time.

 This script allows you to download all ebooks to your machine without creating an account.
-Nevertheless, I recommend creating an account to thank them for the free content.
+Nevertheless, I recommend [creating an account](https://www.syncfusion.com/account/register) to thank them for the free content.

 ---